-LOCATION • The on-farm diversified use shall be undertaken as part of the agricultural operation and, as such, any buildings, structures or facilities associated with the on-farm diversified use shall be located within and/or integrated with the principal farm building cluster on the lot and use the existing driveway, unless it can be demonstrated that it is clearly not feasible and/or appropriate for the proposed use.
-Where, in the opinion of Area Council, the need for an alternative location is justified, it must be further demonstrated, that the proposed location minimizes disruption to, and loss of, agricultural land and the potential for conflict with existing and/or future agricultural operations in the area, including on the subject
+Where, in the opinion of Area Council, the need for an alternative location is justified, it must be further demonstrated that the proposed location minimizes disruption to, and loss of, agricultural land and the potential for conflict with existing and/or future agricultural operations in the area, including on the subject property.

-Farm vacation rentals shall only be permitted where the use is located within the farm building cluster, or an existing dwelling, and shall not impact the enjoyment and privacy of neighboring properties.

-I IMITATIONS ON The total site area used and/or occupied by an on-farm diversified SITE AREA use and related facilities (e.g. buildings, parking, landscaped areas, berms, outdoor storage, new driveways, individual on-site sewage services) shall:

-- be limited to the minimum area required for the proposed i) on-farm diversified use; - ii) not exceed 2% of the total lot area or 0.8 ha (2.0 ac), whichever is the lessor; and - avoid locating on productive agricultural land to the greatest iii) extent possible, with the first priority being re-use of agricultural buildings existing as of (DATE OF AMENDMENT). - The maximum gross floor area of all buildings and/or structures used for the purposes of an on-farm diversified use shall be regulated through the provisions of the Area Municipal Zoning By-Law.
-However, in no case shall the cumulative gross floor area of all buildings and/or structures, or portions thereof, used or occupied by an on-farm diversified use exceed 557 m2 (6,000 ft2), except in accordance with the minor exception policies of this Section.
+- In addition to the requirements for on-farm diversified uses, farm vacation rentals shall only be permitted where the use is located within the principal farm building cluster, or an existing dwelling, and shall not impact the enjoyment or privacy of neighboring properties. - More than one on-farm diversified use may be permitted on a lot, however the cumulative gross floor area, land area, and number of employees of all such uses on the lot shall not exceed the limitations set out in this section. - The total land area used and/or occupied by an on-farm diversified use and related facilities (e.g., buildings, parking, landscaped areas, berms, outdoor storage, new driveways, individual on-site sewage services) shall: - i) Be limited to the minimum area required for the proposed on-farm diversified use; - ii) Not exceed 2% of the total lot area or 0.8 ha (2.0 acres), whichever is the lesser; and, - iii) Avoid locating on productive agricultural land to the greatest extent possible, with the first priority being re-use of agricultural buildings existing as of May 11, 2022. - The maximum gross floor area of all buildings and/or structures used for the purposes of an on-farm diversified use or agriculture-related use shall be regulated through the provisions of the Area Municipal Zoning By-Law.

-Chapter 3 Natural and Cultural Resource Management Policies Page 3.1-27 3.1 Agricultural Land Resource

-LIMITATIONS ON BUILDING SIZE
+However, in no case shall the cumulative gross floor area of all buildings and/or structures, or portions thereof, used or occupied by an on-farm diversified use exceed 557 m2 (6,000 ft2), except in accordance with the minor exception policies of this section.

+WINERIES.
+BREWERIES, CIDERIES AND DISTILLERIES